Articles

-Although none of us wants to admit it, bloating and gas are issues we all deal with on a daily basis!
-Having the occasional digestive symptom is completely normal, however, this doesn’t change the fact that passing gas in social situations can be embarrassing.
-And sometimes bloating and gas can become so severe that they cause discomfort or even pain.
-The good news is that what you eat has a HUGE effect on how much bloating and gas you experience, and there are many foods that can naturally reduce bloating and gas.
+Although none of us wants to admit it, bloating and gas are issues we all deal with daily!
+Having the occasional digestive symptom is completely normal.
+But this doesn’t change the fact that passing gas in social situations can be embarrassing.

 Let’s take a look at what causes bloating and gas, and when you should be concerned.
-Then we’ll dive into how to get rid of gas and bloating.
+Then, we’ll dive into how to get rid of bloating and gas.
 My natural methods use foods that prevent gas and bloating and avoid foods that make it worse.

 When Bloating and Gas is NOT Normal

-If you’re curious about how to get rid of gas and bloating, start by drinking plenty of water, eating smaller meals slowly, and ditching straws and gum.
-As you’ll see, eating foods that reduce gas, and avoiding certain foods that cause it can also help.
-However, there are two underlying gut issues that you should get tested for if your digestive symptoms are extreme and don’t respond to these lifestyle measures.
+Thankfully, there are things you can do to get rid of gas and bloating.
+Drink plenty of water.
+Eat smaller meals slowly.
+Ditch those drinking straws and gum.
+As you’ll see, eating foods to fight bloating and gas can also help.
+However, if your digestive symptoms are extreme and don’t respond to lifestyle measures, you could have an underlying gut issue.

 What Causes Bloating and Gas?

-As I discussed above, dehydration, a high-fiber or fatty diet, and chewing gum or drinking from a straw can contribute to digestive symptoms such as bloating and gas.
-Food allergies and intolerances can also contribute to excess bloating and gas; common offenders include dairy, gluten, and sugar.
+As I discussed above, eating too quickly, chewing gum, or drinking from a straw can cause bloating and gas.
+Food allergies and intolerances can also contribute to excess bloating and gas.
+Dairy, gluten, and sugar are common offenders.

-Treating your SIBO is a 3-step approach that works to eliminate the overgrowth and restore your gut’s natural balance.
+Treating your SIBO is a 3-step approach.
+This method works to eliminate the overgrowth and restore your gut’s natural balance.
 My SIBO Breakthrough® Program is a step-by-step process to help you beat small intestinal bacterial overgrowth for good.
-With the SIBO Breakthrough® Program, not only do you get information, supplements, and a solution, you also get the support you need to take on these three steps and banish bloating and gas for good.
+You’ll get information, supplements, and support to banish bloating and gas for good.

-Irritable bowel syndrome (IBS) is sort of a catch-all term for digestive issues that have no other diagnosable cause.
-In fact, an estimated 50% of people diagnosed with IBS actually have SIBO.3
+Irritable bowel syndrome (IBS) is a catch-all term for digestive issues that have no other diagnosable cause.
+In fact, an estimated 50% of people diagnosed with IBS actually have SIBO.
+(3)

-By getting to the root of your IBS, you can say goodbye to gas, bloating, diarrhea, and abdominal pain once and for all.
-A low-FODMAP diet, or a diet low in fermentable carbs, has been shown to improve the symptoms of IBS.
+Get to the root of your IBS and say goodbye to gas, bloating, diarrhea, and abdominal pain once and for all!
+A low-FODMAP diet — a diet low in fermentable carbs — can improve the symptoms of IBS.

 1. Celery